-SECTION 1 – SUSPENSION OR EXPULSION OF MEMBERS: This Post may suspend or expel a member upon charges of disloyalty, neglect of duty, dishonesty or other conduct unbecoming a member of the American Legion.
-All charges must be made in writing and must be executed in accordance with provisions of ARTICLE XII, SECTION I of The Department Constitution.
+SECTION 1 –This Post may suspend or expel a member upon charges of disloyalty, neglect of duty, dishonesty or other conduct unbecoming a member of The American Legion.
+All charges must be made in writing and must be executed in accordance with provisions of The American Legion, Department of Colorado Constitution and By-Laws.

-ARTICLE X
+ARTICLE XII

 DISSOLUTION

-SECTION I – Upon the dissolution of JOSEPH J. DUNCAN, JR. Post NO. 119 American Legion, the Executive Committee, after providing for the payment of all obligations, shall turn over to The American Legion, Department of Colorado, Post 119's Charter and all net income from real and personal property owned by Post 119.
-This is in compliance with the Constitution and By-Laws of The American Legion, Department of Colorado, ARTICLE IV, SECTION I and SECTION 2.
+SECTION 1 – Upon the dissolution of JOSEPH J. DUNCAN, JR. THE AMERICAN LEGION POST 119, the Executive Committee, after providing for the payment of all obligations, shall turn over to The American Legion, Department of Colorado, Post 119's Charter and all net income from real and personal property owned by Post 119.
+This is in compliance with the Constitution and By-Laws of The American Legion, Department of Colorado.

-ARTICLE X
+ARTICLE XIII

 AMENDMENTS

-SECTION I – Amendments to this Constitution shall be submitted in writing and read at a regular meeting of the Post and may be voted on at the next succeeding regular meeting, and shall be adopted by a two-thirds vote of those present at said second meeting, provided that notice by mail shall have been given to all members prior to the date when such conflict with this Constitution or that of National or Department Headquarters.
+SECTION 1 – Amendments to this Constitution shall be submitted in writing and read at a regular meeting of the Post and may be voted on at the next succeeding regular meeting, and shall be adopted by a two-thirds vote of those present at said second meeting, provided that written notice shall have been given to all members prior to the date when such conflict with this Constitution or that of National or Department Headquarters.

-The foregoing amended Constitution was adopted by unanimous vote of those present at the regular meeting held after having been read at the regular meeting held , 20 and having been posted to the Post website for over 45 days.
+The foregoing amended Constitution was adopted by unanimous vote of those present at the regular meeting held October XX, 2020 after having been read at the regular meeting held September XX, 2020 and having been posted to the Post website for over 45 days.

-, Commander
+Loren Shriver, Commander